Paul Tyson

 Firstly, it seems likely to me that gender really is an entirely non-essential and poetically constructed word/idea/ideology and what conservative Christians do not like is that a non-essential linguistic and performative construction is being used to displace an entirely different category of meaning, which is the essential meaning of the natural kinds of male and female sex in humans.
 If this is the case then Christians are not “afraid of gender,” but they are dismayed that what they understand to be an essential reality (male and female sex) is being laid aside in favour of a non-real constructed idea (gender identity) that promotes queer sexual ethics in direct opposition to traditional Christian sexual ethics.
 Of course, Butler has sophisticated arguments as to why gender and sex are always co-constructed, and why sex also cannot be an essential natural category, which we shall examine below.
 Leaving whether sex is definable or not to one side, the point I am making here is that Butler imposes the category of gender-phobia on conservative Christians when that is not at all how Christians understand themselves.[26]
 Butler is playing a political naming game with traditional religious people (who take God to have created human sex, as male and female) where Butler is seeking to impose normative meanings on others that they do not accept for themselves.
 Clearly, rainbow “inclusion” is just as exclusionary towards people of heteronormative sexual ethics as it complains heteronormative sexual ethics is exclusionary of heteronormative deviance.

 As an aside, it seems strangely naïve of Butler to be so confident that a global revolution in gender normativities overthrowing traditional religiously framed sex and gender familial structures will necessarily occur.
 Upwards of half the globe’s population adhere to religiously framed heteronormative sexual ethics within the Abrahamic frameworks.
 Further, the idea that heteronormativity is only native to Abrahamic religious frameworks is obviously false as the vast majority of all humans are brought up in reasonably stable heteronormative families (with a female mother and a male father), and do not live in sex and gender pluralist enclaves like West Hollywood (where highly visible and proudly non-heteronormative people are still a minority).
 Butler seems to be unrealistically expecting that most people will simply drop the normative frameworks they have been deeply formed by, and joyfully or grudgingly adapt to rainbow sexual normativities.
-Butler’s confidence that a global gender normativity revolution is inevitable reminds me of Marx’ historical materialist confidence in the inevitable victory of religion-discarding class war, resulting in atheist global communism in short order after the publication of the Communist Manifesto in 1848.
+Butler’s confidence that a global gender normativity revolution is inevitable reminds me of Marx’s historical materialist confidence in the inevitable victory of religion-discarding class war, resulting in atheist global communism in short order after the publication of the Communist Manifesto in 1848.
 Upheaving long established traditions that are integral with such basic human realities as sacred sexually reproductive heteronormative familial beliefs and practices is perhaps something only progressive academics in their arcane discourse echo-chambers can imagine as an obvious and necessary development in global human affairs.

 Secondly, there are, as already indicated, two broad trajectories within Western intellectual traditions—philosophy and sophistry—and Butler is presupposing that only sophistry is valid.